-Natalie and Linda felt passionate about positive provision for people that experience Autism, Learning Disabilities and Mental Distress and started by supporting individuals within their own homes to access opportunities that they had previously been denied.
+Natalie felt passionate about positive provision for people that experience Autism, Learning Disabilities and Mental Distress and started by supporting individuals within their own homes to access opportunities that they had previously been denied.

 SEAH has grown to have a positive reputation for working with people who have complex care needs.
 We have had many successes working with people to become more independent and achieve positive outcomes within their lives.